spavythra/Playwright_practice/README.md

 *	Invalid email addresses are blocked from submission

 ### Extended Coverage (Interest-Driven)
 In addition to the core coverage, a small set of extended tests is included to express my interest and product understanding.
 These tests are clearly separated from user-story-driven tests and derived based on reasonable UI observations (e.g., required fields, radio button behavior)

-#### Derived test suites (Covered in basicForm_extended)
+#### Derived test suite (Covered in basicForm_extended)

 *	Submission is unsuccessful when Firstname is missing
 *	Submission is unsuccessful when Lastname missing
-*	Submission is unsuccessful when survey missing
 *	Submission is unsuccessful when email is missing
 *	Submission is successful when all the survey questions are answered
 *	Survey questions allow only one option to be selected per question